ESIPE-Way2Go/Goraphe/README.md

   <h3 align="center">Goraphe</h3>

   <p align="center">
-      This project is a web application to analyze the impact of events (accidents, works, speed limit reduction) on roads.
+    This project is a web application web which execute a <b>python script</b> in order to analyze the impact of events (accidents, works, speed limit reduction) on roads with the params selected by the user.
   </p>
 </div>